fcarriedo/goto/README.md

 Service that lets you create short mapping for easy sharing a la Google's internal `http://go/somewhere`.

+**What this is**: First lets tackle what is not: *this is not* a link shortener.
+While they both share similar characteristics, their intent is different.
+The link shortener main objective is to create a short URL out of a long one generally through ID auto-generation.
+This main intent is to share clear, readable, easy to remember mappings for users.
+For eg.: You can announce your organization that they can check the company's *testing* policy at `http://go/test` (or once the company gets used to it you can announce it as `go/test` Users can easily remember those URLs and they clearly declare their intention.

+Other possible example uses:

+  * `go/1.2-roadmap`
+  * `go/interns`
+  * `go/pci`
+  * `go/policy`
+  * `go/nsa`  -- *creepy* --

 ### Usage

 Ideally when using it in production, you would like to map the the internal DNS